 The staff at Positive Group have decided to support PARAQUAD SA, the peak community body supporting people in SA with spinal cord injury.
 I’m not just giving money, but going the extra mile, pledging staff time and skill to both TIA and to PARAQUAD.
 I want to share the technology that we use and customise it to improve their processes.

-My staff selected 3 individuals to fund with the initial donation:
+My staff selected three individuals to fund with the initial donation:

 The first of these is Linet, from Kitale in Kenya.
 She requested a loan of $150 to buy a water tank to store clean water for domestic use.
 She operates a retail business selling bread, flour, sugar and other items for her local customers.

-The third is Joyce, a 57 year old hard working widow with 4 children.
+The third is Joyce, a 57 year old hard-working widow with four children.
 The money from the loan will be used to complete construction of the rental houses.
 She has been in the rental business for 14 years, earning an income of KES 70,000 each month.
 She hopes to use the profits to purchase a laptop and other stationery her daughter will need for college.
-This is Joyce’s 7th Kiva loan, and she has serviced her previous loans well.
+This is Joyce’s seventh Kiva loan, and she has serviced her previous loans well.
 We expect that she will repay this loan quickly and enable us to re-use the funding for another loan!

 The Positive Group plan to officially launch the Positive Pathways program in Feb 2016 with a launch event that will be announced over the coming weeks.
 I’ve chosen to give back through the 1-1-1 model as I believe that it plays an important role in setting the tone and culture within my organisation.

 The management team at Positive Group definitely recommend that businesses of any size consider taking the 1% Pledge.
 The promise has opened a dialogue amongst my staff, enhancing internal relationships.
 It gives the company a chance to work together on something positive, and to focus on the bigger world picture as participants in the global community.